The Big Mango

 For many travellers, Bangkok, or Krungthep to most Thais (Krungthep mahanakhon amonratanakosin mahintara ayuthaya mahadilok, popnopharat ratchathani burirom ubonratchaniwet mahasathan amonpiman avatansathit sakkathattiya witsanukamprasit to those who like to refer to places by their full name), is anything but charming on first impressions.
 But peel back its multitude of layers, and you may well grow to enjoy this fascinating city.

-Yes, it's dirty and heavily polluted, and the traffic remains appalling despite two mass transit systems opening over the last few years.
-Glistening skyscrapers perpetually darken wooden slums and squats, while sparkling new Mercedes dodge food carts being pushed along the slow lane.
+Yes, it’s dirty and the traffic remains appalling despite a large-scale mass transit system that keeps expanding every year.
+Glistening skyscrapers perpetually darken wooden slums and squats, while new Mercedes dodge food carts being pushed along the slow lane.
 Bangkok is a city of have and have-nots and the contrast can be alarming.

-But the City of Angels harbours enough sights and experiences to keep travellers occupied for months -- some end up staying indefinitely -- with one of the best ways to grasp its splendour to simply wander through its colourful streets, where the pedestrian takes second place to the thousands of taxis, buses, motorbikes, tuk tuks, bicycles and private cars clogging the streets.
+But the City of Angels harbours enough sights and experiences to keep travellers occupied for months -- some end up staying indefinitely.
+One of the best ways to grasp its splendor is to simply wander through the colourful streets, where the pedestrian takes second place to the thousands of taxis, buses, motorbikes, tuk tuks, pushcarts, bicycles and private cars.

 Many find it exhilarating, for rare are the quiet moments and rarer still are the moments when you fail to feel utterly alive.
-Prepare to dive into marvellous aromas drifting from food stalls interspersed with wafts of stinking canals and belching car exhausts.
+Prepare to dive into aromatic aromas drifting from food stalls interspersed with wafts of stinking canals and belching car exhausts.
+All of this comes with heat that rarely drops below 30 degrees Celsius when the sun is up, usually coupled with humidity that makes it feel twice as hot.

-In recent years, political unrest and violence in Bangkok left dozens dead and the city reeling.
-Peace was quickly restored by the military-backed government, but the fundamental issues that triggered the violence, involving a complex stand-off among Thailand's elites, have yet to be resolved and are likely to one day flare again.
+Political unrest and violence flared up in 2006, ’08, ’10, ’13 and ’14, leaving dozens dead and the city reeling at times.
+Stability has more or less been maintained since the military took over in yet another coup in May ’14, but the fundamental issues that triggered the violence, involving a complex stand-off among Thailand’s elites, have yet to be resolved and are likely to one day flare again.
 All is calm for now, however, and you should book your holiday with some confidence, while always keeping an eye on the news.

-Bangkok has an excellent range of hotels and guesthouses.
-The Chao Phraya's banks are home to two of the best hotels in the world, the Oriental Hotel and the Peninsula Hotel, as well as many other five-star luxury spots, while the backpacker quarter of Khao San Road is overflowing with budget guesthouses and hostels.
+Bangkok has an excellent range of hotels, guesthouses and hostels, though the city has gradually become more expensive over the years.
+The Chao Phraya’s banks host big-name, large-scale hotels like the Mandarin Oriental and The Peninsula, as well as many other five-star luxury spots, while the backpacker quarter of Khao San Road overflows with budget guesthouses and hostels.

 About our coverage of Bangkok